ADC Franchise page edits 12 2017

 Phase 3 Clinical Studies

-• DESTINY-Breast03 – DS-8201 versus ado-trastuzumab emtasine (T-DM1) in HER2-positive unresectable and/or metastatic brest cancer previously treated with trastuzumab and a taxane (North America, EU and Asia)
+•DESTINY-Breast03 – [Fam-] trastuzumab deruxtecan versus ado-trastuzumab emtasine (T-DM1) in HER2 positive unresectable and/or metastatic brest cancer previously treated with trastuzumab and a taxane (US, EU, Japan and Asia)

 Pivotal Phase 2 Clinical Studies

-• DESTINY-Breast01 – DS-8201 for HER2-positive unresectable and/or metastatic breast cancer resistant or refractory to T-DM1 (North America, EU and Asia)
+• DESTINY-Breast01 – [Fam-] trastuzumab deruxtecan for HER2 positive unresectable and/or metastatic breast cancer resistant or refractory to T-DM1 (US, EU, Japan and Asia)